 Since there is no need for internal electrodes in this device, it should be possible to produce arbitrarily long plasma columns of density 10^{14} cm-3 by adding antennas periodically.
-Other investigators^{9,10} have found that, above a power threshold of 2-3 kW, the helicon discharge can burn out all the neutral atoms near the axis and constrict itself to a narrow, fully ionized column.
+Such a device may be of use in plasma-based accelerators or free electron lasers.
+Other investigators^{8,9} have found that, above a power threshold of 2-3 kW, the helicon discharge can burn out all the neutral atoms near the axis and constrict itself to a narrow, fully ionized column.
 We hope to add enough power to see this in the near future.